Zshocker/Zshocker/README.md

 Here are some ideas to get you started:

+- 🌱 I’m currently learning .NET
+- 🔭 I’m currently working on 3 new Websites and a Game
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...